The Discouraging Truth About Egg Freezing And IVF Success Rates

 Egg freezing and IVF are presented as the one-size-fits-all solution to solving infertility when it just doesn’t have the success rate to deserve that kind of reputation.
 It’s expensive, it’s risky, and it doesn’t solve the underlying cause of the infertility in the first place.

 Could preserving your natural fertility serve you better instead?
 Find out in Part 2 of this series here.
+Read Part 3 on the health benefits of living with your natural cycle of estrogen and progesterone here.

 Love Evie?
 Let us know what you love and what else you want to see from us in the official Evie reader survey.